andreihava-okta/sample-java-scim-server/README.md

 > non-empty "id" value.
 This identifier MUST be unique across the
 > SCIM service provider's entire set of resources.
 It MUST be a
 > stable, non-reassignable identifier that does not change when the
-> same resource is returned in subsequent requests.
+> same resource is returned in subsequent transactions.
 The value of
 > the "id" attribute is always issued by the service provider and
 > MUST NOT be specified by the client.
 The string "bulkId" is a
 > reserved keyword and MUST NOT be used within any unique identifier